bmorledge-hampton19/blended_average_renderer_test/README.md

 This project was created to better understand Godot shaders, subviewports, and render modes.
 It is essentially a custom render mode which computes an average of all rgb values at a given position (weighted by alpha values), and then applies a premultiplied alpha value over the top.
 The idea was to have it behave kind of like mixing a bunch of paints together.
 (Transparent paints, I guess?)

 Here is the related thread that was pivotal in developing this repository: https://forum.godotengine.org/t/blend-multiple-textures-using-shaders/86798

+The root node in the project has an exported "whichTest" parameter which can be used to cycle through a few representative tests.